reidoda/pigmi/README.md

 # Introduction

+The [Global Metronome](http://research.gold.ac.uk/18693/1/OdaFiebrink_NIME2016.pdf) is a method for automatically synchronizing tempo between devices located anywhere on earth.
+It was created to allow for Internet tempo synchronization and has been shown to enable timing synchronization with accuracy as good or better than devices connected via a physical MIDI cable.

-The Global Metronome is a technique for synchronizing tempo over long distances using GPS.
-This repository is in early alpha stages and consists of a number of tools to test whether the Global Metronome approach is viable.
+This repository is in early alpha stages and consists of a number of tools to test the strengths and pitfalls of the Global Metronome approach.
 The PIGMI (Pi Global Metronome Implementation) is a Raspberry Pi based implementation of the Global Metronome that depends on a custom Raspbian image and the software in this repository.
 To obtain the Raspbian image, contact the repository owner.

+Note: It is not legal to develop a commercial device using this approach.
+This technology is protected by provision patent \#62443050 (held by Princeton University).
+However, creating your own device for personal use has been intentionally been left open.

 # How to use the PIGMI as a master MIDI clock
 The `run_midiclock` program controls the starting of MIDI devices.
 It quantizes the start time of the connected devices so that they start at the beginning of the next Global Metronome 4/4 measure (i.e. similar to how Ableton Live launches clips).
 Instruction are below: